nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 01 00 00 00 48 00 00 00 01 00 00 00 44 69 67 69    . . . .
 H . . . . . . .
 D i g i    |
 ```

-The above snippet shows the hex data, in here the EXIF marker can be found on the first line - `45 78 69 66 00 00` which decodes to `EXIF\0\`, followed by the byte order `49 49` - `II` which means that the byte order for the file is Little Endian - which means that the smallest value in a sequence is the first byte - this can be used to decode `2A 00` to `42`, if the byte order was Big endian the bytes representing `42` would be flipped
+The above snippet shows the hex data, in here the EXIF marker can be found on the first line - `45 78 69 66 00 00` which decodes to `EXIF\0\`, followed by the byte order `49 49` - `II` which means that the byte order for the file is Little Endian - which means that the smallest value in a sequence is the first byte - this can be used to decode `2A 00` to `42` if the byte order was Big endian the bytes representing `42` would be flipped

-The byte order secion is the most important thing to note on this first line as it tells an application how to read the data in the IFD as well as it is what any byte offsets should be calculated relative to
+The byte order section is the most important thing to note on this first line as it tells an application how to read the data in the IFD as well as it is what any byte offsets should be calculated relative to

-Additionally, the data entries section and the additional data section are broadly marked off, in order to understand where data is located in this file
+Additionally, the data entries section and the additional data section are broadly marked off, to understand where data is located in this file

 ## Reading a File as Bytes